Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Cavity Dually Symmetric Electrodynamics

-Therefore by means of operator functions $\hat{a}^{+}_{\alpha}(z, t)$, $\hat{a}_{\alpha}(z, t)$ the local quantization of EM-field is realized, which allows to determine simultaneously along with time of creation (annihilation) of photons the space coordinate of given process.
+Therefore, by means of operator functions $\hat{a}^{+}_{\alpha}(z, t)$, $\hat{a}_{\alpha}(z, t)$ the local quantization of EM-field is realized, which allows to determine simultaneously along with time of creation (annihilation) of photons the space coordinate of given process.
+It allows to solve the problem of the wave function of photons, which was discussed rather long time, see, for example, \cite{Kramers}, \cite{Power}, \cite{Bohm}, \cite{Scully}, but is was remained to be unresolved upto now.
+It can be built like to wave function for the other particles or quasiparticles, for example, like to wave function for electron.